xrdocs/ncs5500/_tutorials/400g-optics-1.md

 - To reach even longer distances like 80km and above, usually Coherent Detection optics are used, which have their own specific encoding and FEC, and have single tunable wavelength at speed 100G or 400G.
 These wavelengths may even be transported over long haul DWDM systems and reach 1000's of km's.

+### Timeline for 400G Optics Standards Development

-This is a brief summary of the latest optics standards with 50G, 100G or 400G wavelengths:
+This is a brief summary of the latest optics standards with 50G, 100G or 400G wavelengths.

+Mosts optics standards are from IEEE 802.3 Ethernet Standards Committee.

+However, in some areas, various MSA Stanards will also provide important supplement to the IEEE standrads, and we have included some of them below.

 Date     | Specs         | Stardard       | Speed | W/L  | Distance | Cable     | Type     | Breakout | WDM
 ---------|---------------|----------------|-------|------|----------|-----------|----------|----------|---